 - The schools we have been working with show greater improvement in math proficiency compared to schools with similar profiles.
-Results over three school years (the 2012-13, 2013-14, and 2014-15 academic years) show that our partner schools in four regions of the country experienced 6.9% higher growth in math proficiency than comparable schools.
-Data is based on state test data for ten partner schools that participated in our study and 30 comparison schools.
+Results over four school years (the 2012-13, 2013-14, 2014-15 and 2015-16 academic years) show that our partner schools in four regions of the country outperformed comparison schools in math proficiency by an average of 7.0 percentage points each year.
+Data is based on state test data for 14 partner schools that participated in our study and 14 comparison schools.
 PowerMyLearning received advice from MDRC, a highly-regarded national research organization, to determine the best methodology for selecting comparison schools.
 To see more details, please read our Impact on Academic Achievement Study.

 - Our program is having a particularly pronounced effect on struggling students.
 A New York Times article about our work at a high-poverty school in Washington Heights, New York City, stated that the percentage of sixth graders with learning disabilities who met the math standards in the 2011-12 school year increased by 36% — nine times the city-wide increase of 4%.
 In addition, the percentage of sixth graders with learning disabilities who had been far below standard decreased by 23% (from 23% to zero).
 A subsequent analysis of data at a school in the South Bronx found that 57% of the sixth graders with Individualized Education Programs (IEPs) moved up from the lowest state test score performance level during the 2013-14 school year compared with 32% of the prior year’s 6th graders (a year-over-year improvement of 25%).